SL-Mar/quantcoderfs-r-d/Docs/README.md

 **Focus**: Strategy Research and Automation
 **License**: Under review

-QuantCoderFS is designed for strategy researchers and quant developers who want to automate the full research-to-code workflow.
+QuantCoderFS is designed for quant developers who want to automate the full research-to-code workflow.

 **Key Features:**
 - Search and summarization of academic papers, earnings calls, and financial media
 - Executive insight extraction from structured and unstructured sources
 - Automated QuantConnect strategy code generation (Python)
-- Alpha signal validation and performance analysis
-- Modular CrewAI architecture, built for local-first deployment
+- Modular CrewAI architecture

 > _This repository documents the architecture, components, and development of the platform._
 > The [legacy CLI prototype](https://github.com/SL-Mar/quantcoder-legacy) remains available for users awaiting the FS version.